Logan-Elliott/logan-elliott.github.io/docs/about.md

 My name is Logan Elliott.

-I am a red teamer with an insatiable curiosity. :black_cat:
+I am a penetration tester with an insatiable curiosity. :black_cat:

 I am always keen to see how I can build and break things. :wrench: :fire: